Slaughterhouse-Five Kurt Vonnegut

 The edition is printed letterpress on Stonehenge cotton paper by Bradley Hutchinson on his Heidelberg cylinder press, and is handbound in the United Kingdom by Roger Grech.
 This edition is signed by Edith Vonnegut, Jess Walter and Julian De Narvaez.

 The Lettered edition is limited to 26 copies lettered A-Z and is a Bradel binding with a goatskin covered spine.
-The boards are covered in hand-dyed goatskin using a craquelé resist technique in yellows, oranges and reds.
+The boards are covered in hand-dyed goatskin using a craquelure resist technique in yellows, oranges and reds.
 The top edge is hand cut and colored using acrylics, and the leather jointed end papers are handmade paste paper by Marie Kelzer.
 Headcaps are sculpted and the headbands are hand woven.

 The edition is housed in a clamshell enclosure covered in Japanese cloth with flocked velour floors, and is printed letterpress on Stonehenge cotton paper by Bradley Hutchinson on his Heidelberg cylinder press.
-This edition is handbound by Gavin Dovey and is signed by Edith Vonnegut, Jess Walter and Julian De Narvaez.
+The edition is bound by hand by prize-winning bookbinder, Gillian Stewart in Glasgow’s East End and is signed by Edith Vonnegut, Jess Walter and Julian De Narvaez.